 Most times you would want to apply for a grant that is not in your location and the only way they can verify and trust your business is the use of a website.

-You can have a business that explains in details the information about your business.
+You can have a business that explains in detail the information about your business.
 Owning a website makes your business authentic.

-5. Use Social media platform.
+5. Use Social media platforms.

 This would help them review the latest activity in your businesses.
-Even if you have not started full-scale work or production you can anticipate and declare your passion via your social media platform.
+Even if you have not started full-scale work or production, you can anticipate and declare your passion via your social media platform.

-Also, don’t forget to also take note that now all of these business grants offering organisations are genuine.
+Also, don’t forget to note that now all of these business grants offering organisations are genuine.
 Here are very few trustworthy ones.

 1. International Breweries Foundation.

 Owned and presided by the international breweries.
 This foundation empowers young people from the age of 18 – 35 with business start-up funds.
 Funds ranging from 200k to over 3 million are disbursed to either existing businesses not up to three years or new startup businesses.

-2. The Tony Elumelu Foundation
+2. The Tony Elumelu Foundation.

-The big boy in the game, The Tony Elumelu Foundation Presently presided by Mr Tony Elumelu Himself, the CEO UBA Bank, Heirs Holdings and Transcorp Hilton has empowered over a 3M entrepreneurs in the last ten years of operation.
+The big boy in the game, The Tony Elumelu Foundation Presently presided by Mr Tony Elumelu Himself, the CEO of UBA Bank, Heirs Holdings and Transcorp Hilton has empowered over 3M entrepreneurs in the last ten years of operation.
 Disbursement of seed funding to over 5K entrepreneurs across West Africa is carried out annually.

 Application opens in late December and closes in early February of every year.
-Winner or qualified applicants are issued the sum of $5,000 USD for the sole purpose of their business and it carries no interest, you are not paying back, its free Money.
+Winner or qualified applicants are issued the sum of USD 5,000 for the sole purpose of their business and it carries no interest, you are not paying back, it’s free money.